Monarchy of Belgium: List of kings of the Belgians

 For completeness, the family tree should include Princess Delphine of Belgium (born 1968).
-Princess Delphine is the legally acknowledged half-sibling of King Philippe of Belgium, and her children are also recognised as members of the royal family.
+She is the legally acknowledged half-sibling of King Philippe of Belgium, and her children are also recognised as members of the royal family.

 Title

-The proper title of the Belgian monarch is King of the Belgians rather than King of Belgium.
-The title indicates a popular monarchy linked to the people of Belgium (i.e., a hereditary head of state; yet ratified by popular will) rather than to territory or state.
-The Latin translation of King of Belgium would have been Rex Belgii, which, from 1815, was the name for the king of the Netherlands.
-Therefore, the separatists who founded Belgium chose Rex Belgarum.
+The proper title of the Belgian monarch is "King of the Belgians" rather than "King of Belgium" as is common for other monarchies throughout Europe.
+The title is linked to a concept of popular monarchy as defined by Kingsley Martin in his work The Evolution of Popular Monarchy, published in 1936.
+According to Martin, the term is meant to emphasize the bond and connection to the people of the land over the territory the state controls.
+His work further implies that such a monarch is de facto appointed by the people as a nominal figurehead rather than being an authoritarian ruler.

 Belgium is the only extant European monarchy in which the heir to the throne does not ascend immediately upon the death or abdication of his or her predecessor.
 According to Article 91 of the Belgian constitution, the heir accedes to the throne only upon taking a constitutional oath before a joint session of the two Houses of Parliament.
 The joint session has to be held within ten days of the death or abdication of the previous monarch.
 The new Belgian monarch is required to take the Belgian constitutional oath, "I swear to observe the Constitution and the laws of the Belgian people, to maintain the national independence and the integrity of the territory," which is uttered in the three official languages: French, Dutch, and German.

 Members of the Belgian royal family are often known by two names: a Dutch and a French one.
 For example, the current monarch is called 'Philippe' in French and 'Filip' in Dutch; the fifth King of the Belgians was 'Baudouin' in French and 'Boudewijn' in Dutch.